mmahlke/Bioinformatics-with-CRC-cluster/README.md

 There are many websites with cheat sheets for basic Bash and Linux commands.
 I like [this](https://www.geeksforgeeks.org/linux-commands-cheat-sheet/) and [this](https://cheatography.com/davechild/cheat-sheets/linux-command-line/) but there are so many amazing resources out there that you can find.
 If you have time, take a look [here](https://github.com/jlevy/the-art-of-command-line).

-Don't sleep on built-in help options that come with utilities in the command line.
+Don't ignore built-in help options that come with utilities in the command line.
 For example, if using `tar`, try:
 ```
 $ man tar